 Gawking at awe-inspiring waterfalls should be on every traveler’s list.
-Standing at the Great Falls Park guard rail and watching the frantic falls pound the rocks below on the Potomac River, I am transported out of the pandemic.
+Standing at the Great Falls Park guard rail and watching the frantic falls pound the rocks below on the Potomac River, I am transported out of everyday stresses.
 I could have been standing on a cruise liner or staring down a mountain cliff.
 All I hear is the deafening sound of water.
 The park is located in Great Falls, Virginia.

 There are three overlooks at the park which provide premium views of the waterfalls.
 (This is not below-decks, no-window-view sightseeing at Great Falls.)
-I gaze at the wonder of mountains, cliffs, trees, water and the cascading falls below.
+I gaze at the wonder of mountains, cliffs, trees, water, and the cascading falls below.

 Sierra founder John Muir cherished his time in the wilderness: “I’ll interpret the rocks, learn the language of flood, storm, and the avalanche.
 I’ll acquaint myself with the glaciers and wild gardens, and get as near the heart of the world as I can.”

 “As long as I live, I’ll hear waterfalls and birds and winds sing.”John Muir

 Close to Washington, D.C.